5 Reasons I Don't Recommend Dermablading

 Loss of Your Natural, Healthy Glow

 The good news?
-You don't have to keep scraping your skin to get rid of unwanted hair.
-If the hair on your face is bothersome, we can look at more permanent, skin-friendly solutions like Electrolysis or, in specific cases, Laser Hair Removal.
+You don't have to keep scraping your skin to get rid of excessive hair.
+If the hair on your face is bothersome, we can look at more skin-friendly solutions like electrolysis or, in specific cases, laser hair removal.

 These methods work with your biology to solve the root of the problem, rather than just treating a symptom at the expense of your skin barrier.